agalbourdin/wp-installer/README.md

 WordPress Installer
 ===================

-Install and configure a new WordPress website, with a custom blank theme.
+Install and configure a new WordPress website, with a blank theme.

 Execute `./install.sh` to run installer.